 Mr Teti lives in the lush pastoralist area of Madji ya Chai in northern Tanzania.
 He owns four small businesses: A small grocery store, a phone charging station, a barber shop and a tailoring center – all run by a single 200W Mobisol SHS.
 He additionally acquired some of Mobisol’s DC appliances: Using the Mobicharger he can charge 10 customers phones simultaneously, and the solar-powered haircutter allowed him to start a barbershop.
 Mr Teti explains: “I love that I make money with my solar system and can pay off the installments with what I earn.
 The system was installed right after I signed up – and if there are any problems I can just call the hotline and they will send a technician to fix the issue.”

 Ms Songeti, head teacher at Elishama Secondary School in Arusha, has acquired an ENGIE Mobisol solar system to illuminate all of the classrooms and dormitories in the boarding school that hosts approximately 60 students.
 The system can also run a radio, a TV and charge the teachers’ phones.
-Ms Songeti adds: “The systems can power laptops and an internet router.
+Ms Songeti adds: “The system can power laptops and an internet router.
 Being able to access knowledge via the internet becomes increasingly important – both for teachers and for students, as an essential skill for their future.“

 Joseph runs a welding and metalwork shop in Nane Nane, Arusha.
 He is currently trialling one of Mobisol’s larger systems that have been developed by Mobisol’s innovation hub, the MobiLab.
 With a total power output of 800W, the Mobisol Solar Work Station runs energy-intensive appliances such as welding machines or electric drills and saws.
 Joseph is impressed by the capabilities of the solar system: “My work is no longer dependent on the electrical grid which experiences frequent power cuts, I am more productive.
 I am hoping to soon acquire a Mobisol work station for my home village which is not connected to the national grid.
 With the work station, they do not have to rely on long travels to the city, they can be productive right there in the village, powered by the sun."